July2010-Aug2012

 I have spent the better part of the last three weeks out of action and with a very bad back coupled with a serious case of sciatica.
 The camera has not seen the light of day throughout this period.

 Unfortunately this has meant that I have missed the Alnwick International Music Festival, which, as well as being very entertaining, is an absolute must for some very colourful event photography.
 It is the first time I have missed the week-long, open air and free festival for a number of years, which has always provided a spectacular parade of music and folk dance from all around the World and if you have not been is certainly worth a visit.
 The variety and colour of the various costumes alone are a delight.
-But such is life and the only compensating factor this year was that the
+But such is life and the only compensating factor this year was that the weather was not up to much and three of the main groups were unable to attend at the last minute which gave the organisers a real headache.

 Next year, with a bit of luck everything will bounce back to normal and the festival will go ahead without last minute problems.
 It is a very worthwhile fun event that everybody enjoys and long may it last!